cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 ![Accessibility Checker in a checking mode](assets/guide/checkingmode.png)

-Accessibility problems are presented as one issue at a time in the [checking mode](#checking-mode), allowing you to iterate over the entire list.
-Issues can also be ignored.
-For more information see the [Ignoring Issues](#ignoring-issues) section.
+Accessibility problems are presented as one issue at a time, allowing you to iterate over the entire list.
+Issues can also be ignored (see the [Ignoring Issues](#ignoring-issues)).
+For more information about checking mode please refer to the [Checking Mode](#checking-mode) section.

 ### No Issues